microsoft/fast/packages/fast-jss-utilities/README.md

 ```

 ### applyMaxLines
-The apply maxlines function is used whenever there is a limit on the number of lines shown.
+The `applyMaxLines` function is used whenever there is a limit on the number of lines shown.
 It takes two parameters, the number of lines and the line-height in px.

 ```ts
 import { applyMaxLines } from "@microsoft/fast-jss-utilities";